 - Lipid quantification through standard normalization.

-- Using accurate delivery of ionized lipid samples through chip-based direct infusion on a nano-spray application instrument (Advion Triversa Nanomate).
+- Accurate delivery of ionized lipid samples through chip-based direct infusion on a Nano-spray application instrument.
+(Advion Triversa Nanomate)

 Service and Fees

-Following is the fee structure for internal users (service fees are in $)
+Following is the fee structure for users (service fees are in $)

-All UM Internal users are required to submit an IDR prior to analyses.
+All UM Internal users are required to submit their Workday driver worktag to charge prior to analyses.
 One scientific consultation is free.
 Subsequent consultations charges can be waived on a case to case basis.
-Users are encouraged to prepare their own samples for analyses.
+Users are encouraged to prepare their own samples (preprocessing) for analyses.
 Protocols are available on request.

 External users are encouraged to inquire (see personnel below).

-Contact Dr. Bhattacharya for consultation about overall study design.
-Simple questions about sample preparations or service fees can be directed to mass spectrometry operator (Ciara Myer).
+Contact Prof. Bhattacharya for consultation about overall study design.
+Simple questions about sample preparations or service fee can be directed to mass spectrometry operator (Ciara Myer).
 Core facility manager Ms. Ciara Myer can also be approached for these questions.

-Bryan Alfonso assists Ms. Myer with all aspects and also performs routine calibration and runs both mass spectrometers.
-She switches the electrospray heads and liquid chromatography systems.
-She performs routine calibration and maintenance.
-She provides protocols and gives initial sample preparation advises on instruction from facility director/manager.
-Ms. Piqueras also coordinates IDR preparation and maintains the user log and service log of the instruments during the absence of Ms. Myer.
+Bryan Alfonso assists Ms. Myer with all aspects and also performs routine calibration and runs mass spectrometers as needed.
+He switches the electrospray heads.
+He performs routine calibration and maintenance.
+He provides protocols and gives initial sample preparation advice based on instruction from Facility Director/Manager.
+He also maintains user and service logs of the instruments during the absence of Ms. Myer.

 Financial Liaison/Oversight – Charles (“Chuck”) Yaros

-As overall operators manager, Mr. Yaros oversees the financial aspects of the facility.
-He coordinates IDR receipts and mass spectrometry facility related accounts with instrument operators/manager/director.
+As overall operator’s manager, Mr. Yaros oversees the financial aspects of the facility.
+He coordinates the user charge / billing processes and manages mass spectrometry facility related accounts with instrument operators/manager/director.
 He provides financial oversight of the operations.

-On June 22 and 23 the Ophthalmology Department’s Mass Spectrometry Core presented a workshop for the University community on the use of mass spectometry for proteomic analysis.
+On June 21 and 22, 2018 the Ophthalmology Department’s Mass Spectrometry Core presented a workshop for the University community on the use of mass spectrometry for proteomic analysis.
 The workshop was well attended.
 Twelve junior faculty members, post-doctoral fellows, and graduate students from the Coral Gables and Medical School campuses participated in the workshop.
 The attendees were charged a modest fee of $100.00 which covered course materials and lunch for both days of the workshop.
 The attendees were given didactic lectures, hands-on experience in the preparation of protein samples for mass spec analysis, and analysis of the sample data.
-At the end of the workshop, Dr. Vittorio Porciatti, Vice Chair of Research, and Dr. Jayaweera, Executive Dean of Research and Training interacted with the attendees seeking feedback for further improvement.
-See photos below.
+At the end of the workshop, Dr. Vittorio Porciatti, Vice Chair of Research, and Dr. Carl Schulman, Executive Dean of Research and Training interacted with the attendees seeking feedback for further improvement.
+See photo below.

 Brief History of the Shared Instrument Facility.
 The Ophthalmology Mass spectrometry core facility has become a reality from singular perseverance of Dr. Sanjoy Bhattacharya, Professor at Department of Ophthalmology, Bascom Palmer Eye Institute.
 Dr. Bhattacharya was recruited in December 2005 from Cleveland Clinic Foundation, Cleveland Ohio.
-He applied mass spectrometry for discovery of proteins associated with glaucomatous trabecular meshwork.
-Dr. Bhattacharya's independent research in glaucoma and in demyelinating diseases heavily employs mass spectrometry in conjunction with in vitro approaches and experimental models.
+He applied mass spectrometry for the discovery of proteins associated with glaucomatous trabecular meshwork.
+Dr. Bhattacharya's independent research in glaucoma and in demyelinating diseases heavily employs mass spectrometry in conjunction with in vitro approaches and mouse models.
 The Ophthalmology mass spectrometry shared instrument facility became a reality and now serves the entire UM community.